maucejo/bookcls/docs/manual.typ

 = Usage

-== Using `bookcls`
+== Using `bookly`

-To use the #package[bookcls] template, you need to include the following line at the beginning of your `typ` file:
+To use the #package[bookly] template, you need to include the following line at the beginning of your `typ` file:
 #codesnippet[```typ
-#import "@preview/bookcls:0.1.0": *
+#import "@preview/bookly:0.1.0": *
 ```
 ]

 == Initializing the template

-After importing #package[bookcls], you have to initialize the template by a show rule with the #cmd[book] command.
+After importing #package[bookly], you have to initialize the template by a show rule with the #cmd[bookly] command.
 This function takes an optional argument to specify the title of the document.
 #codesnippet[```typ
-#show: book.with(
+#show: bookly.with(
   ...
 )
 ```
 ]

-#command("book", ..args(
+#command("bookly", ..args(
 	title: "Title",
   author: "Author Name",
   book-config: "default-book-config",